 WLAN interworking types

-From interworking model perspectives, there are two types of interworking model: tightly coupled and loosely coupled.
-Tightly coupled interworking type assumes that fuctional entities of terminal and two access networks are combined together and two access networks are connected to 3GPP core network because 3GPP access network and WLAN access network can be located at the same position and operated together.
-It will optimize overall system performance by doing system integration from architecture design to system implementation.
+The tightly coupled interworking type assumes that functional entities of terminal and the two access networks are combined together and connect to 3GPP core network.
+Allowing a co-located 3GPP Access Network and WLAN Access Network to operate in a coordinated manner provides wireless services via the 3GPP 5G Core Network.
+This interworking model allows for the optimization of overall system performance by integrating the access of the two access networks from architecture design perspective, enabling improved overall network access to services.

-Loosely coupled interworking type assumes that 3GPP and WLAN access network are separately located and only terminal function can be combined.
-This type will provide same service functions as tightly coupled type.
+The loosely coupled interworking type assumes that 3GPP and WLAN access networks are not co-located and two access networks operate independently.
+The terminal (UE and STA) functions can be combined or separated.
+This type of interworking can provide the same service functions as a tightly coupled interworking type, though the optimization of access to the two access networks will not be coordinated.

+Both, the tightly and loosely coupled interworking types assume that the terminal device has a co-located UE (3GPP Access) and STA (WLAN Access).

 Figure 2.
 Tightly coupled interworking reference model between 5G core network and WLAN